 The Altus Data Center Migration Methodology Adopted by IBM, HP and EMC.

-Since then, this method (The Altus Method) has been adopted by IBM, HP and EMC as the familiar 3-Phase approach to relocation.
-Altus data center consultants have continued to refine and enhance this method over time and have built tools and templates that provide the very best technique to maximize success and minimize risk in the large and complex task of data center migration.
+Since then, this method (The Altus Method) has been adopted by IBM, HP and EMC as the now-familiar 3-Phase approach to data center relocation.
+Altus data center consultants have continued to refine and enhance this method over time and have built tools and templates that provide the very best techniques to maximize success and to minimize risk in the large and complex task of data center migration.

 Learn more about Altus Technologies and Data Center Migration services from Altus.
 Please contact us to initiate a conversation.
 Learn even more about the Altus Method for data center migrations here.